Table of Contents

 With so many varying environments – cloud, on-premises, and hybrid – and numerous security priorities, there are a myriad of security solutions to choose from.
-This blog will explore CIEM vs PAM including what they are, what they offer in terms of capabilities, and what their respective strengths and weaknesses are.
+This blog will explore CIEM vs PAM including what they are, their capabilities, and their respective strengths and weaknesses.

-CIEM stands for Cloud Infrastructure Entitlements Management, a class of solutions intending to manage and secure cloud identities and their effective privileges, and in turn, protect cloud resources and assets.
-Identities and permissions are a common attack vector in the cloud, often leveraged by attackers to move laterally and escalate privileges to achieve their goal.
-That end goal is often data exfiltration, privilege gathering (cloud hijacking) or business disruption.
+CIEM stands for Cloud Infrastructure Entitlements Management, a class of solutions intending to manage and secure cloud identities and their entitlements to protect cloud resources and assets.
+Identities and permissions are a common attack vector in the cloud, often leveraged to move laterally.

 Both solutions play into the identity security realm, but shouldn’t be conflated together due to their unique use cases and capabilities.
 Both are important solutions as more and more enterprises struggle with their identity management programs and face damaging breaches as a result.

-Privileged Access Management solutions govern and secure access to privileged accounts.
+A Privilege Access Management solution governs and secures access to privileged accounts.
 They reduce privileged credential theft and protect sensitive assets by creating digital vaults where privileged users can receive a credential, allowing them access to a desired asset.
 Beyond governing access to privileged accounts, they monitor the access of those accounts for auditing purposes.

 PAM tools offer a myriad of capabilities including:

 - Discover, manage and govern privileged accounts, i.e., those with superuser/administrator rights on multiple assets and applications.